A Hobbit in Narnia

 - a child of the Father, a follower of Jesus, and a temple of the Holy Spirit

-- wife to my Prince Charming of forty-seven years.
-Joe is retired, and we live with a cat.
+- a wife to her Prince Charming of fifty-three years.
+Joe is retired from the USAF, and they live in Texas with three cantankerous cats.

-- mother by the miracle and grace of God to a son who took longer to raise but was easier than writing a book—but, oh how rewarding both outcomes
+- a mother by the miracle and grace of God to a son who took longer to raise but was easier than giving birth to a book—but, oh how rewarding both endeavors.

-- mother-in-law to a lovely, intelligent, talented daughter-in-love
+- a mother-in-law to a lovely, intelligent, talented daughter-in-love.

 - a Sanguine /Choleric personality

-- writer and speaker on writing, personalities, networking, inspirational subjects, and C. S. Lewis and J. R. R. Tolkien
+- a writer and speaker on writing, personalities, networking, inspirational subjects, and C. S. Lewis and J. R. R. Tolkien.

 - born Nancy Gene Dublin in Hollywood, California

-- raised in Arizona, lived in Chicago, Seattle, Honolulu, Los Angeles, and Amarillo
+- raised in Arizona, but also lived in Chicago, Seattle, Honolulu, Los Angeles, and Amarillo

-- flight attendant for twenty years, inflight coordinator for seven
+- a flight attendant for twenty years, including Military Airlift Command crew member, inflight coordinator for seven years.

-- served on the board of Panhandle Professional Writers—now Texas High Plains Writers—for twelve years
+- on the board of Panhandle Professional Writers—now Texas High Plains Writers—for twelve years, serving as program chair, publicity chair, and president.
+She also served as the director of Frontiers in Writing, their annual conference.

 - Program chair, publicity chair, president